Wetlabs program

 Already registered for the Congress:

-If you have already registered for the congress and would like to register for one of the below sessions, please send an email to wgc-registration@mci-group.com .
+If you have already registered for the congress and would like to register for one of the below sessions, please login to your registration portal here or send an email to wgc-registration@mci-group.com .

 AquaLumen™: Filtration Surgery Reimagined